untuned/RuneAudio/Suptronics_X4000K/README.md

 ### Software
 - HDMI on X4000 cannot auto switch mode
 - `hdmi_group=n` and `hdmi_mode=n` must be set in `config.txt` or no output on local screen
+- may have to reboot to properly fixed